 Although you may not have had a lot of time to think about your own needs these past few weeks, it is important to take a moment to check in with yourself.
 How are your spirits?
 Does mom have any signs of the baby blues?
 Does Dad feel included even though many of baby’s needs may only be satisfied by mom (i.e. in the case of breastfeeding)?
 Have family members been helpful, or do you need a break and some time to yourself?
 These are only a few questions to make yourself stop and think about your own needs, as they are just as important as your baby’s.

 Your baby has done a lot of growing since birth.
 At each visit, we will follow your child’s growth via his specific growth chart.
 We will also check on your child’s development, by asking you certain questions about what she is doing.
 If you have concerns or questions, please bring them up.

 What should you expect of your child now that he is nearing 2 months old?
 Most babies this age start to coo and vocalize with baby sounds.
 You should even see your baby smile!
 Your baby should be attentive to sounds and certain things she sees.
 Babies should show some pleasure when interacting with their parents.
-When your baby is lying tummy-side-down, she should be attempting to lift her head, neck, and upper chest.
+When your baby is lying tummy-side-down, she should be attempting to lift her head and neck more.

 A few safety tips to still consider…….

 - Is baby on his back to sleep?

 - Is baby in a backwards facing car seat in the back seat of the car?

 - Do you have a rectal thermometer with which you can check your baby’s temperature? (if 100.4 degrees or higher, your baby should see a doctor immediately)

 - Is your baby always attended to on a changing table, couch, bath, or bed?